tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 # Reflections for the next class

 * Consider trying to start each day with exercises rather than homework review?
-* Consider whether git should be taught so early?
-* All four assignments in week 1 should be code assignments.
-Don't do instructions or make-objects.
-* Change all assignments (except the first one) to say that submissions should be done by pull requests.
-OR MAYBE DON'T.  They don't get github credit.
 * Beef up My First Git Repo example
 * Add Battleship tests to make it less possible to complete all the tests and have a working game.
 * Write up note at the end of week 2 as an exercise